 - You may never even get the final product if the company is mismanaged or for any reason goes under.

 When you pay that $95 to Basepaws, you’re not paying for a CatKit.
-You’re paying them for R&D (research and development) that may be delivered on time, but more likely will arrive after massive delays, with less amazing features than you imagined, and may even flop completely if the company can’t keep afloat for one reason or another.
+You’re paying them for R&D (research and development) that may be delivered on time, but more likely will arrive after massive delays, with less remarkable features than you imagined, and may even flop completely if the company can’t keep afloat for one reason or another.

 If you know this.
 If you are fine with this.
 If you believe that Basepaws can get the CatKit to where you want it to be and you’re happy to wait things out with them.
 If you want to help fund scientists research cat DNA to the point where all these amazing reports are a reality and you’re okay knowing that it may never come to be if the company crashes and burns: this product is for you.
 Not okay with any or all of the above?
 I wouldn’t recommend investing in the Basepaws CatKit unless you somehow really think the Breed index and the Wild Cats index which are already out in and of themselves are worth it.